Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Guardian reported on May 12 that astronomers had just observed the largest cosmic explosion ever witnessed, an event believed to be caused by a giant gas cloud being swallowed by a "supermassive black hole".

-The explosion was recorded to have occurred 8 billion light years away from Earth and was 10 times brighter than any cosmic explosion ever observed.
-So far, the explosion has lasted more than 3 years since observations began from Earth.
+The explosion was recorded to have occurred 8 billion light years from Earth and was 10 times brighter than any other cosmic explosion ever observed.
+So far, the explosion has lasted more than 3 years when observations from Earth began.

-"It went unnoticed until it gradually got brighter," said Dr Philip Wiseman, an astronomer at the University of Southampton in the UK who led the research team.
-Only subsequent observations revealed how far away the explosion was, surprising astronomers with its unimaginable scale.
+"It went unnoticed until it gradually got brighter," said Dr. Philip Wiseman, an astronomer at the University of Southampton (UK) who led the research team.
+Only subsequent observations showed how far away the explosion was, surprising astronomers with its unimaginable scale.

 The explosion, dubbed AT2021lwx, is believed to have been the result of a cloud of gas, possibly thousands of times larger than the sun, plunging into the mammoth black hole.
 The gas cloud may have originated in the dusty ring that normally surrounds black holes, though it’s unclear what caused it to veer off course and be sucked in.